ircv3/ircv3-specifications/example-spec.md

 provide and/or the issues you're trying to solve.
 In other words, why other people should be motivated to implement it, and why you have been motivated to write it.

+If this spec is intended for a certain audience (say, mostly bouncers or private servers, rather than normal public networks), feel free to mention it here.
+This gives spec readers an opportunity to think about whether this feature is right for their software and networks.

 ## Architecture